FractalStudios/ZxSpectrum/README.md

-# AticAtac
+# ZxSpectrum
-AticAtac on Windows
+Zxpectrum Games on Windows